Tesis profesional presentada por

 This thesis examines literacy practices embedded in the home domain of three transnational families from a new sending region in Mexico with the aim of understanding the relationship between literacy and transnational migration.
 Data was collected in the homes through interviews, observations and analysis of texts, events and literacy practices involving children and adults.

-Capítulo 1.
-Introduction and Literature Review (archivo pdf, 196 kb)
+Chapter 1.
+Introduction and Literature Review

-Capítulo 3.
-The Setting and Participants (archivo pdf, 738 kb)
+Chapter 3.
+The Setting and Participants

 Sullivan, T. M. 2006.
 Transnational Family Literacy Practices: Three Case Studies.
 Tesis Maestría.
 Lingüística Aplicada.
 Departamento de Lenguas, Escuela de Ciencias Sociales, Artes y Humanidades, Universidad de las Américas Puebla.
 Mayo.
 Derechos Reservados © 2006.